nickmilo/LYT-Mode/README.md

 ## Other Stuff

-### Icon Bullets (aka Alternative Checkboxes)
+### Icon Bullets

-LYT Mode also offers additional syntax for checkboxes.
+LYT Mode also offers additional syntax for Icon Bullets (aka Alternative Checkboxes).
 These act like bullet journaling “legends”.

 | Syntax | Description |
 |--------|-------------|